-"No..." but it was too late.
+"No, stop..." but it was too late.
 The light came on but with it the door shut, and the windows closed.
 It was a trap.
-Unable to open the door, Michaels searched around and it's when he saw the letter....
+Unable to open the door, Michaels had begun to search around the room when he saw the letter....

 Detective Michaels should have known that whoever opened one of Iris's puzzle boxes would be in for a surprise but he wasn't expecting this.
 The Attic looked like any attic you've seen: old furniture, random boxes, suitcases, weird framed pictures.
 This wasn't stuff one displayed for company but there was something more.
 On several pieces of furniture among other items were locks.